Matt-Esch/virtual-dom/README.md

 ## Motivation

-The reason we wan't a diff engine is so that we can write our templates as plain javascript functions that take in our current application state and returns a visual representation of the view for that state.
+The reason we want a diff engine is so that we can write our templates as plain javascript functions that take in our current application state and returns a visual representation of the view for that state.